How to retire to Australia

 There’s a whole range of specialist mortgage brokers who work exclusively with people moving to Australia or applying for a loan from an Australian bank.

-You should be able to borrow up to 80% of the property’s value, but you’ll definitely need a source of income above and beyond your UK state pension, such as significant private pension savings or a good final salary pension.
+You should be able to borrow up to 60% to 70% of the property’s value as a non-resident, but you’ll definitely need a source of income above and beyond your UK state pension, such as significant private pension savings or a good final salary pension.

 Alternatively, you can look to get a mortgage from a UK lender.
 Many offer specialist products for people retiring in Australia or other countries.